peteg's blog

 /noise/movies | Link

 Tim Burton saw Independence Day and knew he could do better.
-This is probably Sarah Jessica Parker's finest outing, though Natalie Portman doesn't even phone it in.
+This is probably Sarah Jessica Parker's finest outing.
+Natalie Portman doesn't even phone it in.
 Jack Nicholson is a bit irritating as the President, probably due to his inability to be limp-wristed and elastic ala Bill Pullman.
 The Martians are hilarious, along the lines of Army of Darkness, and it is a shame Bruce Campbell didn't get a cameo.

 Vũ Trọng Phụng: Dumb Luck (Số Đỏ)